-Denim fabric was created in the Middle Ages in France when fabric-makers tried to re-create a durable fabric from Genoa, Italy.
+Denim fabric was created in the Middle Ages in France when fabric-makers tried to recreate a durable fabric from Genoa, Italy.
 Though they didn't get it quite right, their "serge de Nimes" (meaning twill fabric from Nimes) claimed its own place in the fashion industry and became Anglicized as denim.

 The fabric gained its blue coloring when dyed with natural indigo dye from India.
 Because indigo dye was expensive, the original denim makers used a waft weaving method that allowed them to use an undyed white thread for the back of the denim.
 Synthetic indigo later was created to make the fabric less expensive to make, but the popularity and durability of the style meant the weave never changed.

 The chemical reaction of indigo dying also leads to denim fading with many washings.
-In most dying processes, the dyes penetrate the fabric and the color remains consistent as the fabric wears.
+In most dying processes, the dyes penetrate the fabric, and the color remains consistent as the fabric wears.
 Indigo dye only binds to the outside of the thread, and small bits peel away through repeated washings.

 This process also leads to denim products getting softer as they wear because the rough parts of the fabric peel away with the indigo dye.

-As historian Lynn Downey wrote “Once someone had worn a pair of denim pants, experiencing its strength and comfort – and how the denim became more comfortable with every washing – he never wanted to wear duck again; because with cotton duck, you always feel like you're wearing a tent."
+As historian Lynn Downey wrote, “Once someone had worn a pair of denim pants, experiencing its strength and comfort – and how the denim became more comfortable with every washing – he never wanted to wear duck again; because with cotton duck, you always feel like you're wearing a tent."

 (That’s exactly why our Denkhakis are made from denim – not just cotton, or cotton duck.
 Because who wants to wear a tent?
 That’s one lame duck we don’t f#@k with!)